Shaheer04/RealOne/README.md

 Install Node Packages:
-1.	nstall Node.js: Download and install Node.js from the official website.
+1. Install Node.js: Download and install Node.js from the official website.
 Node.js comes with npm (Node Package Manager) bundled with it. https://nodejs.org/en/download
 2. Install Required Packages: Use npm to install the required packages for your project.
 For a web scraping extension using Puppeteer.
 Install Puppeteer by typing this command at the terminal: npm install puppeteer